 Together we discuss, process, & build inner skill around:

-How to purposefully and self-compassionately cope with non-death losses related to what was, what was expected, and what could or should be here and now
+• How to purposefully and self-compassionately cope with grief due to the loss and the non-death losses related to what was, what was expected, and what could or should be here and now

 Location: In-person at our spacious, mountain grandma-chic office in North Chesterfield